 Inge Heyer, Ph.D., has spent decades developing a unique expertise in astronomy communications across a variety of settings, including college classrooms, K-12 schools, informal educational settings, professional scientific journalism, and science fiction venues.

 Born and raised in Berlin, Germany, she completed her secondary education there before accepting a scholarship to attend Tenri University (Japan), where she studied Japanese.
 After later earning an undergraduate degree in Astronomy and Physics from Smith College, she earned a Masterís degree in Astronomy from the University of Hawai`i at Manoa, and a Ph.D. in Science Education from the University of Wyoming.

-Dr. Heyer currently teaches astronomy and physics at Loyola University Maryland and serves as Deputy Press Officer for the American Astronomical Society.
+Dr. Heyer currently teaches astronomy and physics at Loyola University Maryland.
+She is co-author of six books, including Investigating Astronomy (4th Edition) and Being a Successfully Busy Professor.
 And if you have ever wondered how those beautiful Hubble images got into science fiction series like Babylon-5 and Star Trek, Inge is the trouble-maker who instigated this...